rodrigoalvesvieira/old-blog/_posts/2012-01-02-turning-file-into-array-lines-ruby.md

 {% endhighlight %}

 That's it.
-So simple and beautiful, yet powerful.
+Simple, beautiful and yet, powerful.